CS is an extremely busy indoor gardener, who likes exotic plants that thrive on willful neglect (and aren't covered in spines).

 If you overshoot, you will kill them.
 Quickly.
 It's like force-feeding a whole turkey to a toddler.
 It's cruel and dangerous.
 Better not to chance it.
-Just leave them be, and they're likely going to get plenty of nutrition from the decomposition of the peat moss in their pot.
+Just leave them be, and they're likely going to get plenty of nutrition from the decomposition of the sphagnum moss in their pot.

 You probably don't need to worry about your water's pH (they get a lot of it from the air).